-Vintage can mean something different to every bride.
+Vintage can mean something different to every couple.
 For some, it brings to mind images of lace; others see hairpins and flapper skirts.
-From an art deco 1920s fete Jay Gatsby himself would throw to a ‘60s-inspired celebration that would make any hippie proud, there are a hundred unique vintage wedding theme ideas.
+From an art deco 1920s fete Jay Gatsby himself would throw to a ‘60s-inspired celebration that would make any hippie proud, there are hundreds of unique vintage wedding theme ideas.

 Show off your style by picking a decade, era, or trend of a pastime that speaks to you.
-Need a few ideas?
-We rounded up 15 vintage wedding decorations and wedding themes that will make a statement in the modern-day.
-If you were born for another time or simply enamored by it, one just may suit your fancy.
+Need some vintage wedding inspiration?
+We rounded up our favorite vintage styles and 30 vintage wedding ideas that will make a statement in the modern-day.
+If you were born for another time or are simply enamored by it, one just may suit your fancy.

 The ‘20s have a covetable essence to them.
 Maybe it’s the glam and rebellious nature of the new age in fashion and Gatsby-style parties.
 Just the mention of the ‘20s brings to mind crystal chandeliers, bejeweled headbands, and shiny vinyl floors—all things that suit a wedding.
 Embrace the Art Deco theme by opting for opulence at every turn—think silver and gold accents, crystal glassware, fancy fonts, and statement jewelry.
 If you want a black-tie wedding, this is the vintage theme for you.

 The venue can be a powerful tool to shape the theme of your big day.
-Getting married at a 17th Century Italian villa or a mod hotel in Palm Springs?
 A place with architectural significance can instantly give your wedding a vintage vibe.
 Embrace the era in which your venue was built (or was inspired by) and accentuate it.
 For instance, add plenty of fabric draping, jewel tones, and candlelight to an ancient stone castle to emphasize its regal appeal, or decorate with movie reels and serve up a candy bar to play up a retro movie theater.

 It’s hard to find a full set of truly vintage china—pieces break or go missing over time—so it’s only right that a vintage themed wedding should have mismatched dishes.
 There are plenty of vintage rental companies today that make this easy.
 They offer a wide selection of colors and styles in everything from chargers to wine glasses that will make mixing and matching both simple and fun.
 This eclectic table display will not only give your wedding a proper vintage feel, but also make each place setting especially unique.